 The fact is – we are all going to die.
 The only question is will we be a financial burden or financial blessing after we’re gone?

-Not only did this category include insurance that pays a beneficiary upon your death, it also included disability insurance (accidents, illness, and pregnancy), and estate planning.
+Not only did this category include insurance that pays a beneficiary upon your death, it also included getting disability insurance quotes (accidents, illness, and pregnancy), and estate planning.

 Although the $1,000 Challenge is mainly about slashing your budget, I think it’s great to have ideas about protecting your family’s future, even if it costs you money.

-This month’s expense review includes policy premiums, disability insurance, and estate planning.
+This month’s expense review includes policy premiums, disability insurance quotes, and estate planning.

 How to Save Money on Life Insurance Premiums